C2FO/vfs/docs/gs.md

 1. On Google App Engine it uses the appengine.AccessToken function.
 1. On Google Compute Engine and Google App Engine Managed VMs, it fetches credentials from the metadata server.

-See https://cloud.google.com/docs/authentication/production for more autho info
+See https://cloud.google.com/docs/authentication/production for more auth info

 ### See Also